 On the one hand, that means that you don’t have a long lead time.
 On the other hand, you need a UX researcher who disposes of the required time contingent.

 Shorter lead time

 Continuous research is not about waiting until you are prompted to test something.
-The research processes are conducted in parallel with product development.
-This causes the lead time to be shorter than in usual processes.
+You conduct the research processes in parallel with product development.
+This causes shorter lead times than usually.
 Lead time reduction is a significant advantage in agile product development: People need research input while they are working on something.
-When a researcher collects information over time he just needs to react to the research request resulting from his fellow workers instead of setting them as a starting point.
+When a researcher collects information continuously, he or she just needs to react to new research requests from fellow workers instead of setting them as a starting point.
 You will see results way quicker.

 Last but not least, let’s talk about reporting.
 In contrast to common research processes, results from continuous UX research don’t need to be explicitly prepared for a special audience.
 You don’t need to put your findings in well-designed PDFs or PowerPoint presentations.
 Continuous UX research isn’t about creating extra work for you.

-Rather than that, you just save the results in a searchable format.
-The saving effort consists of only preparing the data in a way that allows another person to continue working with them.
+Rather than that, you simply save the results in a searchable format.
+The saving effort consists of preparing the data in a way that allows anothers to continue working with them.
 And then one day, when a certain piece of information is needed, it’s time to shine!